-This new 63,000-square-foot pre-k – 8 complex is located in eastern Loveland and houses 590 students.
+This new P-8 school is located in eastern Loveland and houses 590 students.
 A design charrette brought together parents, neighbors, and district staff culminating in a schematic concept centered on east/west wings separated by a glass-lined hallway, allowing for separation of public and educational spaces while doubling as a student gallery.
 The gallery showcases student projects and artwork through unique cable displays and will help students to connect with, and learn from, their peers.

 North and south facing windows create optimal daylighting conditions for both portions of the building.
 The north wing houses administrative offices, the Pre-K and Kindergarten suites, a gymnasium, and cafeteria.
 The south wing houses classrooms for 1st through 8th grades, as well as over 4,500 square feet of STEAM (Science, Technology, Engineering, Art, & Math) space, which will be used to facilitate 21st century and project-based learning goals.